-The EUS-HGS is a rescue procedure when you cannot access the papilla by other techniques but it requires advance endoscopic skill.
-Puncturing on intrahepatic bile duct in segment 3 is safer compare to segment 2 because the working area is far from the esophagus and the thoracic cavity but the down side is the difficulty in passing the guide wire due to the angulation.
+The EUS-HGS is a rescue procedure when you cannot access the papilla by other techniques, but it requires advance endoscopic skill.
+Puncturing on intrahepatic bile duct in segment 3 is safer compared to segment 2 because the working area is far from the esophagus and the thoracic cavity, but the down side is the difficulty in passing the guide wire due to the angulation.

 LA-ERCP has important roles in long-limb reconstruction (> 150 or > 200 cm) or failed DAE-assisted ERCP and EUS-guided ERCP.
 The LA-ERCP procedure starts by placing standard laparoscopic ports in three to four locations and connecting a hanging suture from the anterior wall of the greater curvature to the abdominal wall, then creating a gastrostomy between this suture.
 A 15- to 18-mm port is placed in the gastronomy site, and ERCP is performed by a conventional side-view duodenoscope via this port.
 After completion of the procedure, the port is removed and the defect is closed by a suture or stapler (Figure 5E).
 LA-ERCP is the first choice in patients with long limbs who require concomitant cholecystectomy in some institutions because standard RYGB does not include concomitant cholecystectomy in all cases due to the low incidence (only 7%-8%) of gallstone symptoms from postoperative rapid weight loss[2].
-Table 9 shows that the laparoscopic and endoscopic procedure in LA-ERCP has a high success rate of 90% to 100%, while the laparoscopic complication rate (e.g., port size infection and hernia) widely ranges from 1% to 20% and the endoscopic complication rate (e.g., bleeding and pancreatitis) ranges from 1% to 8%.
+Table 9 shows that the laparoscopic and endoscopic procedure in LA-ERCP has a high success rate of 90%-100%, while the laparoscopic complication rate (e.g., port size infection and hernia) widely ranges from 1%-20%, and the endoscopic complication rate (e.g., bleeding and pancreatitis) ranges from 1%-8%.
 Schreiner et al[3] reported that LA-ERCP had a higher papilla identification rate, cannulation rate, and therapeutic success rate when compared with DAE-assisted ERCP (100% vs 72%, 100% vs 59%, and 100% vs 59%, respectively) because a limb length of > 150 cm is associated with a high failure rate of DAE-assisted ERCP.
 Thus, LA-ERCP is suitable in cases involving concomitant cholecystectomy, urgency, long-limb reconstruction, and failure of other ERCP techniques.

 Limitations of LA-ERCP include the need for coordination among the surgeons, anesthesiologists, and operative room and the high risk of operative complications.
 As shown in Table 9, however, this is a highly successful procedure with few complications that can be managed conservatively.
 In this laparoscopic technique, the endoscope is more difficult to manipulate via the port because the shaft is outside the patient.
 Hence, the laparoscopic port in gastrostomy should be inserted pointing toward the pylorus[65].
 Gastrostomy closure after ERCP is not complicated; sutures or surgical staples can be used without leakage.
 Unplanned events and complications such as bleeding and incomplete stone removal require repeating LA-ERCP without retaining the previous gastrostomy tube, making the procedure much more difficult because of adhesions from the previous operation.